 CETAL invites you to connect one-on-one with CETAL staff to share ideas and get feedback.
 We provide confidential consultation services to support the teaching and learning needs of faculty.
 Consultations offer faculty the opportunity to critically reflect on their teaching practices, review different components of their class in a supportive and collaborative nature, and engage in reflective and academic discourse on various topics related to teaching.

-CETAL is available to meet with faculty on a range of different teaching topics.
+CETAL staff are available to meet with faculty on a range of different teaching topics.
 Topics include:

 Grading and feedback approaches